KrisAff84/Lyria/README.md

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY

-My suggestion is to not use your Admin user for these keys.
-Create a user with only read access to your S3 bucket and generate keys for that user.
+**Do not use your Admin user for these keys.** Create a user with read only access to your S3 bucket, and generate keys for that user.
 Include the _.env_ file in _.gitignore_.

 For production, use an IAM role instead of keys altogether.